 - attend a CERA seminar

-- complete an application form for the designation and return it to the CERA Administrator
+- complete an application form for the designation and return it to the Partnership Executive

-- the CERA Administrator will contact you to confirm that you have, and can use, the CERA designation.
+- the Partnership Executive will contact you to confirm that you have, and can use, the CERA designation.

 Members of other CERA accredited associations should contact their own association to find out how to obtain the qualification

-To find out how CERA can enhance your career opportunities, go to the CERA Global website.
+To find out how CERA can enhance your career opportunities, vist the CERA Global website.

-To learn how to get into Enterprise Risk Management (ERM), have a look at the risk management practice area of the website, in particular the 'how to get into ERM' pages
+To learn how to get into Enterprise Risk Management (ERM), have a look at the risk management practice area of the website, in particular the pages on 'how to get into ERM'.